Macro key

 Macro key on an old keyboard.

 A macro key is a keyboard key that can be configured to perform custom, user-defined behavior.
 Many keyboards do not have a macro key, but some have one or more.
 Some consider a macro key to enhance productivity by allowing them to do operations via a single key press that otherwise requires slower or multiple UI actions.

 Custom behavior typically involves one or more user interface (UI) operations such as keystrokes and mouse actions.
 For example, a macro key might be configured to launch a program.
 A gamer might configure it for rapid-fire.

 Some early PC keyboards had a single key located on the lowest row of keys, either to the left of the Z key or to the right of the right control key.
 Sometimes it was treated as a backslash, but its behavior varied.
 It generated a special scan code so that a program could associate unique behavior to it.

-Around 2010, some mice had a macro button with a similar utility.
+Some mice have a macro button with a similar utility.